bertrandmc/til/aws/developer-associate-notes.md

 AWS DNS service.
 Allows you to map domains names to EC2, ELBs, CLoudFront, S3 buckets.

+Records:
+A: hostname to IPv4.
+AAAA: hostname to IPv6.
+CNAME: hostname to non-root hostname.
+Alias: hostname to AWS resource.

+In Route53 you can use public domains and private domain (these are private to your VPC).
+It has advanced features like:

+- Load Balancing (through DNS - also called client load balancing).
+- Health Checks (with some limitations).
+- Routing policies.

+You pay \$0.50 per month per hosted zone.

 **Routing Policies**
 When you create a record, you choose a routing policy, which determines how Amazon Route 53 responds to queries: